StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week4.md

 ```
 CREATE database cruddur;
 ```
-- I created a database named **"Crudder"** and ran the command for listing databases, to confirm its creation.
+- I created a database named **"Cruddur"** and ran the command for listing databases, to confirm its creation.

 ### Import Script